-- (1) The Partnership shall have the number of councillor members appointed by and from each constituent council of the Partnership specified in Paragraph 4 of these Standing Orders opposite the name of that council (as shown in the second column). - (2) The Partnership shall have such number of other members as they consider appropriate within the range specified in Paragraph 4, and each such member shall be appointed in accordance with sub paragraphs (3) and (4) below. - (3) During the period ending with the holding of the poll at ordinary elections for councillors in 2007, each such other member shall be appointed by the Scottish Ministers. - (4) After the period mentioned in sub paragraph (3), each such other member shall be appointed by the Partnership, subject to the consent of the Scottish Ministers, in line with the policies from time to time in force, including those related to equality of opportunity. - (5) The Partnership and the Scottish Ministers may each appoint such number of observers as they consider appropriate to the Partnership. - (6) Observers may participate in proceedings of the Partnership in the same manner as councillor members and other members but may not hold office in it or participate in its decisions. - (7) A person shall be disqualified from being appointed as a member or observer of the Partnership if that person is an employee of the Partnership. - (8) Subject to sub paragraph (9) below, each constituent council of the Partnership shall:- - (a) at the first meeting of that council taking place after each ordinary election appoint as councillor members of the Partnership the number of persons specified in Paragraph 4 in respect of that constituent council; and - (b) on a vacancy occurring due to a person appointed by that council ceasing to be a member of the Partnership in the circumstances described in paragraph 6.2(2) to (6) below, appoint another person in that person's place unless the council, having regard to the length of time until the next ordinary election, consider it unnecessary to do so.
+- (1) The Partnership shall have the number of councillor members appointed by and from each constituent council of the Partnership specified in Paragraph 4 of these Standing Orders opposite the name of that council (as shown in the second column). - (2) The Partnership shall have such number of other members as they consider appropriate within the range specified in Paragraph 4,and each such member shall be appointed in accordance with sub paragraph(4) below.

+- (4) each such other member shall be appointed by the Partnership, subject to the consent of the Scottish Ministers, in line with the policies from time to time in force, including those related to equality of opportunity. - (5) The Partnership and the Scottish Ministers may each appoint such number of observers as they consider appropriate to the Partnership. - (6) Observers may participate in proceedings of the Partnership in the same manner as councillor members and other members but may not hold office in it or participate in its decisions. - (7) A person shall be disqualified from being appointed as a member or observer of the Partnership if that person is an employee of the Partnership. - (8) Subject to sub paragraph (9) below, each constituent council of the Partnership shall:- - (a) at the first meeting of that council taking place after each ordinary election appoint as councillor members of the Partnership the number of persons specified in Paragraph 4 in respect of that constituent council; and - (b) on a vacancy occurring due to a person appointed by that council ceasing to be a member of the Partnership in the circumstances described in paragraph 6.2(2) to (6) below, appoint another person in that person's place unless the council, having regard to the length of time until the next ordinary election, consider it unnecessary to do so.